Connor Wong Preview, Player Props: Red Sox vs. Dodgers

-Connor Wong -- with a slugging percentage of .625 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox against the Los Angeles Dodgers, with Julio Urias on the hill, on August 26 at 4:10 PM ET.
+Connor Wong -- with a slugging percentage of .613 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox versus the Los Angeles Dodgers, with Caleb Ferguson on the mound, on August 27 at 1:35 PM ET.

-In his most recent game, he racked up two extra-base hits (4-for-6 with a double, a home run and two RBI) against the Astros.
+He had a one-hit performance in his most recent game (1-for-3) against the Dodgers.

 Connor Wong Game Info & Props vs. the Dodgers